blog-image

 • Cantons with high indigenous populations saw increase in reported health issues (likely due to better diagnosis) and stronger preventive care uptake.

 One key finding of this study is the connection between the increase in preventive care utilization and the number of EMB staff deployed in an area.
+Health districts that assigned more personnel to their cantons achieved better results than those that deployed fewer.
 This trend appears to be driven by the introduction of community health workers, whose role was to identify vulnerable patients and to engage in health promotion within their communities.
 The ability of these non-specialists to deliver preventive care could explain the increased uptake observed, where redistributing healthcare tasks can optimize healthcare delivery, particularly in preventive care.

 These results suggest that mobile health teams like EMB can effectively reduce healthcare disparities in underserved areas, particularly for preventive care and diagnostics.
 Policymakers in low- and middle-income countries should consider scaling up similar community-based interventions, focusing on early implementation and integration with existing health systems.
 Addressing logistical challenges, such as staffing and resource allocation, is essential for sustained success.